-Furthermore, in May 2017, the Public Property Ministry published several general instructions regarding concessions for onerous use of fiscal property in order to incentivise the development of NCRE projects in such public land.
+Furthermore, in May 2017, the Public Property Ministry published several general instructions regarding concessions for onerous use of fiscal property in order to incentivise the development of NCRE projects on such public land.
+The Public Property Ministry may take the necessary measures so that NCRE projects make up 60 per cent of generated electricity by the year 2035 and at least 70 per cent of generated electricity by the year 2050.

-Finally, the development of NCRE projects has been promoted through the allocation of CORFO subsidies for conducting investment feasibility studies and following stages of the NCRE projects.
+Finally, the development of NCRE projects has been promoted through the allocation of the Corporation for the Promotion of Production (CORFO) subsidies for conducting investment feasibility studies and following stages of the NCRE projects.
 In addition, CORFO has approved a long-term credit line for financing NCRE projects with an installed capacity of up 20MW.